The Phantom

 Review

-The original superhero predates Superman and Batman and appears in newspaper strips and comic books.
-The film adaptation of THE PHANTOM is respectful enough to follow the spirit of Lee Falk's creation and shows its loyalty.
+Since the mid-1930s, the original superhero predates Superman and Batman, appearing in daily newspaper strips and comic books.
+The film adaptation of THE PHANTOM is respectful enough to capture the spirit of Lee Falk's creation and demonstrate its loyalty.
 A few missteps have prevented the 1996 movie from making it to my top superhero features.
-I hate to be harsh on this movie, but let's talk about the complaints.
-For example, the opening was too short and felt like an intro to an action television serial and cartoon.
-The story is too simplistic.
-There is little romance and character development in the whole film.
+I hate to be harsh on this film, but let's address the complaints.
+For example, the opening was too short, feeling more like an introduction to an action television serial or cartoon.
+The story is too simplistic, with little romance or character development in the film.

-A few of the film's flaws hurt a little, but on the positive side, the action scenes are remarkable, and the cast is good and chosen like Kristy Swanson, Catherine Zeta-Jones, Patrick McGoohan and James Remar.
-The two actors stand out in their roles, including Treat Williams, who plays Xander as a campy yet threatening archenemy to the Phantom, and Billy Zane has a good performance as the title character.
-There's a little-known fact that director James Cameron chose Zane in Titanic because he loved him for his acting in THE PHANTOM.
+While a few of the film's flaws hurt a little, on the positive side, the action scenes are remarkable, and the cast, including Kristy Swanson, Catherine Zeta-Jones, Patrick McGoohan, and James Remar, is well chosen.
+Treat Williams stands out as the campy yet threatening archenemy to the Phantom.
+Billy Zane delivers a good performance as the title character.
+There's a little-known fact that director James Cameron chose Zane for Titanic because he loved him for his acting in THE PHANTOM.

-It isn't the picture that was said to be thrilling, as I thought when watching it long ago on VHS.
-Some people didn't like the film because of its comparison to the more worthy and acclaimed Indiana Jones series.
-THE PHANTOM is an old-fashioned and underrated movie that's fun and overtaking.
-It is for anyone with knowledge and experience of the comic series.
+It isn't the movie that was said to be thrilling, as I thought when watching it long ago on VHS.
+Some viewers didn't appreciate the film because of its comparison to the more worthy and acclaimed Indiana Jones series.
+THE PHANTOM is an old-fashioned and underrated film that's enjoyable and engaging for everyone who likes superhero movies.
+It is for those familiar with the character, including the comic series.
 It could be the only tribute to the classic superhero.